rloman/java-angular-translator/README.md

 * Run the Application
   * Results in Angular2 application in de **app** folder

-##To be continued here link:rloman to my http://dev.scaffolder.carpago.nl
+##To be continued here link:rloman to my http://dev.scaffolder.carpago.nl  (user: demo, pass: demo)
 In version 1.0.0 a full blown CRUD based application structure can be expected